-Warm-up: Keeping with the theme of volume of solids of revolution, try this multiple choice question, which should need only understanding of the geometric meaning of the definite integral as a measurement of volume, discussed in Calculus in a Nutshell: Part II.
+Warm-up: Keeping with the theme of volume of solids of revolution, try this multiple choice question, which should need only understanding of the geometric meaning of the definite integral as a measurement of volume.

 Question: A solid is generated by revolving the region enclosed by the function , and the lines x =2, x =3, y =1 about the x-axis.
 Which of the following definite integrals gives the volume of the solid?
 (Hint: Draw a picture)

 When we look at an integral we call the values a, b the bounds of integration, while we call the function f(x) the integrand.
 The goal when computing an integral is to first compute an antiderivative F(x) for the integrand, for then the fundamental theorem of calculus will allow us to evaluate the right side of , which is much easier to evaluate than taking a limit of Riemann sums as discussed in the previous post.

 Therefore we need to learn how to compute antiderivatives in order to learn how to compute integrals.

 The method for computing antiderivatives of a function f(x) usually consists recognizing it as the derivative of some function that you know F(x).

 We need a little background now, because we are going to develop a toolkit for computing antiderivatives.
 A set is an unordered collection of objects.
 We can describe the elements of set inside of curly brackets: The integers , , the real numbers are everything in between.
 When there are no bounds of integration on an integral, we call an indefinite integral.
 The indefinite integral of a continuous function is the set of antiderivatives for the integrand so (the set notation is read as “the set of F such that F is an antiderivative for f.”